 Interpolation, as explained above, is feasible when the altitude (or pressure) at which the value of a variable is sought falls in the range of the MCD grid.
 In the more extreme cases, either above the topmost atmospheric layer or below the lowest one, different approaches must be used.
 These are detailed here.

 Above the MCD Topmost Layer

-If above the MCD topmost layer l = L, then pressure $P(z_s)$ at altitude z_s above the surface is extrapolated assuming a hydrostatic vertical profile, i.e.:
+If above the MCD topmost layer l = L, then the concentration of component j of the neutral atmosphere at the altitude z_s is: